Cole's Pacific Electric Buffet

 Cole's Pacific Electric Buffet, also known as Cole's P.E.
-Buffet, is a restaurant and bar located at 118 East 6th Street in the Historic Core of downtown Los Angeles, California.
-It is the oldest restaurant in Los Angeles that has operated at same location since its founding.
+Buffet and Cole's French Dip, was a restaurant and bar located at 118 East 6th Street in the Historic Core of downtown Los Angeles, California.
+Opened in 1908, it was the oldest restaurant in Los Angeles that had operated at same location since its founding.

 History

 Cole's was founded in 1908 by Henry Cole on the ground floor of the Pacific Electric Building, which served as the main terminal for the Pacific Electric Railway.
 Cole's table tops were made from the varnished doors of retired Red Cars of the Pacific Electric Railway.

 Cole's claims that the French dip sandwich was invented at Cole's the year it opened.
 Nearby Philippe's makes the same claim.
 Some have suggested that Philippe's is correct, as the sandwich was named "French" dip because of the restaurant's proprietor's French heritage.
 According to carvers at Cole's, Henry Cole first dipped the French bread in jus at the request of a customer who had recently had dental work.
 The bread was too hard and it hurt the customer's teeth, so Henry dipped the bread to soften it.
 Other customers requested Cole do the same for them - and thus the French dip was born.

 Cole's was designated a Los Angeles Historic-Cultural Monument in 1989.

-The restaurant shut down for remodeling on March 15, 2007.
-The new owner was claimed the restaurant would reopen in time for its 100th anniversary in January 2008, however, the project was delayed and did not reopened until December 2008.
-Cole's original tables were removed and reportedly moved to the developer's corporate headquarters above Clifton's Cafeteria as part of this renovation.
+It later shut down for remodeling on March 15, 2007, with the new owner claiming the restaurant would reopen in time for its 100th anniversary in January 2008.
+The project, however, was delayed, and Cole's did not reopen until December 2008.
+The original tables were removed and reportedly moved to the developer's corporate headquarters above Clifton's Cafeteria as part of this renovation.

+Closure

 The restaurant announced on July 7, 2025 that it would close on August 3, 2025, with no plans to reopen.
-The closing date was later moved to September 2025, then to November 1, then again to December 31, 2025 due to an influx of customers following the July 7th announcement.
+Due to an influx of customers following that announcement, the closing date was repeatedly delayed, with it first being pushed back to September 2025, then to November 1, 2025, then to December 31, 2025, and then to January 31, 2026.

+Cole's finally closed on March 29, 2026, marking the occasion with a series of collaborations with other prominent Los Angeles restaurants like Father's Office and Guelaguetza offering remixed version of items from the Cole's menu.
+While the owners set a minimum price tag of $500,000 for the restaurant, they wanted the new buyer to continue the Cole's legacy instead of merely opening a new concept within the space, and while a number of buyers have expressed interest in buying the restaurant, none have yet to close escrow.

 In popular culture

-Cole's resembles the bar from Who Framed Roger Rabbit, complete with reference to “French dip” on menu.
+Cole's resembled the bar from Who Framed Roger Rabbit, complete with reference to “French dip” on menu.

+Cole's was featured in Episode 2, Season 3 of The Lincoln Lawyer, where Mickey Haller debated with Andrea Freeman over who invented the French Dip: Cole's or Philippe's.